Higher U(1)-gerbe connections in geometric prequantization: Examples

-Consider therefore $\nabla_P^1$, as above, as the $(\mathbf{B}U(1))$-prequantum 2-bundle of 2d Poisson Chern-Simons theory according to def. \ref{DiffModuliStack} and example \ref{DeligneComplexInExample}.
-If we have a genuine symplectic groupoid instead of a pre-quasi-symplectic groupoid then it makes sense ask for this prequantization to be presented by a {\v C}ech-Deligne 3-cocycle on $\tau_1 \exp(\mathfrak{P})$ which is given just by a multiplicative circle-bundle with connection on the space of morphisms of the symplectic groupoid, and otherwise trivial local data on the space of objects.
-While this is unlikely to be the most general higher prequantization of the 2d Poisson Chern-Simons theory, this is the choice that admits to think of the situation as if it were a setup in traditional symplectic geometry equipped with an equivariance- or ``multiplicativity''-constraint, as opposed to a setup in higher 2-plectic geometry.
-(Such a ``multiplicative circle bundle'' on the space of morphisms of a Lie groupoid is just like the transition bundle that appears in the definition of a bundle gerbe, only that here the underlying groupoid is not a {\v C}ech groupoid resolving a plain manifold, but is, in general, a genuine non-trivial Lie groupoid.)

-Such a multiplicative prequantum bundle is the traditional notion of prequantization of a symplectic groupoid and is also considered in \cite{Eli}.
-The central construction there is that of the convolution $C^\ast$-algebra $\mathcal{A}(\nabla^1)_{\mathrm{pq}}$ of sections of the multiplicative prequantum bundle on the space of morphisms of the symplectic groupoid, and its subalgebra
+We now review the steps in the geometric quantization of the symplectic groupoid due to Hawkins \cite{Eli}, discussing along the way the natural re-interpretation of the various steps from the point of view of the higher prequantization of 2d Poisson Chern-Simons theory presented above.
+Assume for simplicity that the integrability condition $\Gamma=\mathbb{Z}$ is satisfied, so that $\nabla_P^1$ is a principal $(\mathbf{B}U(1))$-2-bundle over $\mathcal{P}_{(X,\pi)}$.
+Assume further that $\mathcal{P}_{(X,\pi)}$ is a symplectic groupoid.
+In the terminology of Section \ref{HigherCourant}, this means that the curvature of $\nabla_P^1$ is represented by a globally defined closed 2-form on the manifold of morphisms of $\mathcal{P}_{(X,\pi)}$.
+It is therefore meaningful to ask that also the prequantization $\nabla_P^1$ have a classical description, and reduces to the datum of a multiplicative principal $U(1)$-bundle with connection on the manifold of morphisms of $\mathcal{P}_{(X,\pi)}$.
+While this is unlikely to be the most general higher prequantization of the 2d Poisson Chern-Simons theory, this is the choice that allows one to think of the situation as if it were a setup in traditional symplectic geometry equipped with an equivariance (or ``multiplicativity'') constraint.\footnote{ Such a ``multiplicative $U(1)$-bundle'' on the space of morphisms of a Lie groupoid is precisely the same kind of object as the transition bundle that appears in the definition of a bundle gerbe, only that here the underlying groupoid is not a {\v C}ech groupoid resolving a plain manifold, but is, in general, a genuine non-trivial Lie groupoid.} And indeed, such a multiplicative prequantum bundle is the traditional notion of prequantization of a symplectic groupoid one finds in the literature.
+This is also the situation considered in \cite{Eli}, where the central result is the construction of the convolution $C^\ast$-algebra $\mathcal{A}(\nabla^1_P)_{\mathrm{pq}}$ of sections of the multiplicative prequantum bundle on the space of morphisms of the symplectic groupoid, and of its subalgebra